[Written in 2012/updated 2020]

 Today’s wreck contained five locos.
 The St. Chamond was torpedoed in 1918 while moving locos as deck cargo, consigned to France for the war effort.
 Wrecks such as these form part of a landscape of war, destined for another landscape of war, where British industrial output directly affected the French landscape.
 The British required coordinated transport between the ports and the Western Front for men and munitions, and of course, a rapid reverse flow as casualties were cleared and sent back home for recuperation, my own grandfather among them.
 Some of these ambulance trains were actually built at the Swindon Works, part of which is now the EH Swindon office.
 (Follow this link for history on the Swindon army base; Chiseldon Camp)

 Here are some fabulous Futurist images by Gino Severini of trains speeding into or out of Paris during WWI:

-I came across a reference to a Darlington loco consigned for South Africa lost in the Thames Estuary in the latest issue of my husband’s Railway Magazine.
+I came across a reference to a Darlington loco consigned for South Africa lost in the Thames Estuary in 1946 in the latest issue of my husband’s Railway Magazine.
 It just goes to show that you can find wreck information in the unlikeliest of places, buried deep among accounts of terrestrial infrastructure!
-The un-named wreck in the article fits the profile of the Fort Massac in date and place of loss, and the fact that the vessel was outward-bound from Middlesborough.
+The unnamed wreck in the article fits the profile of the Fort Massac in date and place of loss, and the fact that the vessel was outward-bound from Middlesborough.